kiankaas/personal-soccer-stats-analysis/README.md

 **Possible Explanation**:

 - **Competition Level**: Interestingly, the average competition level was very similar across weather conditions, ranging from 3.39 to 3.72.
 This suggests that competition was not the primary reason for lower goal contributions in Cloudy conditions.
-- **Untracked Variables & Playstyle Factors**: The dataset does not include advanced statistics, such as possession or pass accuracy, which could have impacted game flow.
+- **Untracked Variables & Playstyle Factors**: The dataset does not include advanced statistics, such as possession or pass accuracy, which could have impacted game flow in certain conditions.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/c4ea86ea-0ca4-49bb-8ea2-e0f7704a8271" alt="goal-cont-weather" width="500">